MonkeyBars3k/ReaScripts/README.md

 matthewjumpsoffbuildings created the powerful, excellent "Glue Groups" scripts: https://bitbucket.org/matthewjumpsoffbuildings/reaper-scripts/src/master/

-MonkeyBars continues the effort with some different nomenclature (in the interest of onboarding new users and making it easy to find in the Actions Window) and additional features.
+MonkeyBars continues the effort with some different nomenclature (in the interest of onboarding new users and making it easy to find in the Actions Window), bugfixes, and additional features.

 ### Planned improvements